rougier/python-opengl/09-lines.rst

 .. note::

-   Note that we'll be using the GL_TRIANGLE_STRIP while would be better to use GL_TRIANGLES and to compute the relevant indices.
-But I'm lazy right now.
+   Note that we'll be using the GL_TRIANGLE_STRIP even though it would be better to use GL_TRIANGLES and to compute the relevant indices.
+But I feel lazy right now.

 Putting all together, we can draw some nice and smooth lines (see `linestrip.py
 <code/chapter-09/linestrip.py>`_).
 Note that for closed lines such as the star